hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 This dapp will run a local website using Docker and use smart contracts on the blockchain that you started in the previous steps.

-The network directory created by `quorum-dev-quickstart` at the begining of this tutorial has a `dapps` directory with a `pet-shop` sub-directory containing the source code for the dapp including the smart contracts, website and configurations to run this tutorial.
+The network directory created by `quorum-dev-quickstart` at the beginning of this tutorial has a `dapps` directory with a `pet-shop` sub-directory containing the source code for the dapp including the smart contracts, website and configurations to run this tutorial.